lwe/simple_enum/README.md

 jane.gender_cd # => 1
 ```

-Easily switch to another value using the bang methods, this does not save
+Easily switch to another value using the bang methods.
+By default, this does not save
 the record, only switch the value.

 ```ruby